 'My picture of India was authentic - if unfamiliar - and I presented a set of contexts which were other than British Raj/working class British Asian/high maharajah meets governess genres, nor did I write a Hundred Foot Journey or Marigold Hotel type of book,' said one respondent.
 After rejections in the UK, she published the book in India.
-'It was published without changes and has done well' the author added.
-Despite the changing context for publication, there was general pessimism among BAME novelists that the industry would change.
-In fact, there was a sense of weariness among the most established novelists that they still struggled to challenge stereotypes.
-The only way to change is to challenge the privileged position of those who run the industry, was the general consensus.
-'My perception of the publishing industry is that it is awash with White middle class men at board level, many of whom see no anomaly in this or realise that it doesn't reflect society as a whole.
+'It was industry is that it is awash with White middle class men at board level, many of whom see no anomaly in this or realise that it doesn't reflect society as a whole.
 It's simply 'their turf',' one bestselling respondent wrote.

-Another wrote; 'Personally, I don't have much faith that things will change top-down; things will change by the grass roots, by people doing stuff themselves.'
-Whether the industry can smash this stereotype remains to be seen.
+Another wrote; 'Personally, I don't have much